SuperOfficeDocs/superoffice-docs/docs/admin/license/expander-services/tool-box.md

 ---
-title: Developer Tools - contents and usage
+title: Development Tools - contents and usage
 uid: expander_services_developer_tools
-description: Developer Tools is a subscription-based license part of Expander Services and available to all customers.
+description: Development Tools is a subscription-based license part of Expander Services and available to all customers.
 author: {github-id}
-keywords: expander services, developer tools so.topic: concept so.envir: cloud so.client: online
+keywords: expander services, development tools so.topic: concept so.envir: cloud so.client: online
 ---

-# Developer Tools - contents and usage
+# Development Tools - contents and usage

-Developer Tools is a **subscription-based** license part of Expander Services and available to all customers.
+Development Tools is a **subscription-based** license part of Expander Services and available to all customers.
 It doesn’t matter if you run SuperOffice CRM in the cloud or have it installed on your premises.

 * You get the ability to create workflows using Macros, a ready set of if-this-then-that rules within SuperOffice.
 * You can use the embedded CRMScripting, a more flexible and advanced workflow engine.